 Inquiry Based Learning

 Inquiry-based learning, also known as student-centred learning, is an approach to education that encourages students to ask questions, solve problems, and find solutions to real-life issues.
+Online learning is becoming more popular these days and thus promotes this.
+Tutors can answer students’ questions and assist them fast with their academic inquiries.
 This type of classroom model requires teachers to use a variety of instructional strategies in order to engage students in the process of learning through inquiry.

 One way in which you can implement a teaching method that is similar to inquiry-based learning is by incorporating problem-based instruction into your lesson plans for your class.
 In this approach, students work collaboratively on solving a practical problem or issue rather than simply being given information from the teacher.